IEA IETS Task 11: Industrial Biorefineries (Working period 2022-2024)

 Short Description

 The main objective of IEA IETS Task 11 is to aim for widespread decarbonization of and by industrial biorefineries to achieve net zero or negative greenhouse gas emissions.
-Within this objective the following sub-goals will be pursued:
+Within this objective the following sub-goals were pursued:

 • Objective 1: Establish a network and communication within the national and international consortium.